-- 1) Endorse the revised Council Prosecutions policy shown at (ATTACHMENT 1) subject to retaining clause 5.4.7. - 2) Place the revised Council Prosecutions policy, as amended on public exhibition for a period of 28 days and should no submissions be received, the policy be adopted, without a further report to Council. - 3) Revoke the Council Prosecutions policy dated 10 December 2019, Minute No. 255 should no submissions be received.
+- 1) Endorse the revised Council Prosecutions policy shown at (ATTACHMENT 1). - 2) Place the revised Council Prosecutions policy, as amended on public exhibition for a period of 28 days and should no submissions be received, the policy be adopted, without a further report to Council. - 3) Revoke the Council Prosecutions policy dated 10 December 2019, Minute No. 255 should no submissions be received.